truenas/python-aiohttp/docs/client_reference.rst

                                    feature use ``force_close=True``
                                    flag.

-   :param int limit: Total number simultaneous connections.
+   :param int limit: total number simultaneous connections.
 If *limit* is
                      ``None`` the connector has no limit (default: 100).

-   :param int limit_per_host: limit for simultaneous connections to the same
+   :param int limit_per_host: limit simultaneous connections to the same
       endpoint.
 Endpoints are the same if they are have equal ``(host, port, is_ssl)`` triple.
-      If *limit* is ``None`` the connector has no limit (default: None).
+      If *limit* is ``0`` the connector has no limit (default: 0).

-   :param bool force_close: do close underlying sockets after
+   :param bool force_close: close underlying sockets after
                             connection releasing (optional).

+   :param bool enable_cleanup_closed: some SSL servers do not properly complete
+      SSL shutdown process, in that case asyncio leaks ssl connections.
+      If this parameter is set to True, aiohttp additionally aborts underlining transport after 2 seconds.
+It is off by default.

    :param loop: :ref:`event loop<asyncio-event-loop>`
       used for handling connections.
       If param is ``None``, :func:`asyncio.get_event_loop`
-      is used for getting default event loop, but we strongly recommend to use explicit loops everywhere.
+      is used for getting default event loop.

-      (optional)
+      .. deprecated:: 2.0

    .. attribute:: closed